linroger/FinanceCompendium/II. Economics/International/International Economics/Part 2 - Patterns of International Trade/Chapter 04 - Trade and Resources The Heckscher-Ohlin Model.md

 XI'AN, China—For years, many of China's best and brightest left for the United States, where high-tech industry was more cutting-edge.
 But Mark R. Pinto is moving in the opposite direction.
 Mr. Pinto is the first chief technology officer of a major American tech company to move to China.
 The company, Applied Materials, is one of Silicon Valley's most prominent firms.
 It supplied equipment used to perfect the first computer chips.
 Today, it is the world's biggest supplier of the equipment used to make semiconductors, solar panels and flat-panel displays.

 In addition to moving Mr. Pinto and his family to Beijing in January, Applied Materials, whose headquarters are in Santa Clara, Calif., has just built its newest and largest research labs here.
-Last week, it even held its an

-nual shareholders' meeting in Xi'an.
+Last week, it even held its annual shareholders' meeting in Xi'an.
 It is hardly alone.
 Companies—and their engineers—are being drawn here more and more as China develops a high-tech economy that increasingly competes directly with the United States. . . .

 Not just drawn by China's markets, Western companies are also attracted to China's huge reservoirs of cheap, highly skilled engineers—and the subsidies offered by many Chinese cities and regions, particularly for green energy companies.
 Now, Mr. Pinto said, researchers from the United States and Europe have to be ready to move to China if they want to do cutting-edge work on solar manufacturing because the new Applied Materials complex here is the only research center that can fit an entire solar panel assembly line.
 "If you really want to have